CAMP test is used for the presumptive identification of Group B beta-hemolytic streptococci, Streptococcus agalactiae.

 - In the rapid spot test, the presence of clear enhanced hemolysis only where the diffused hemolysis overlaps is a positive result.

-- A lack of enhanced hemolysis near the colony being tested is a negative test.
+- A negative test is a lack of enhanced hemolysis near the colony being tested.

 Limitation of CAMP test